reshmanidhish/stylio/README.md

 # Stylio - An Ecommerce Home Decor Project
 Stylio is an ecommerce platform for home decor, built using Node.js, Express.js, Handlebars, MongoDB Atlas, Cloudinary, and Adyen for payment gateway integration.
 This project allows users to browse and purchase a wide range of home decor items, providing them with a seamless shopping experience.

-## Features
+## MVP
 - User registration and authentication
 - Browse and search for home decor items
 - Product categorization and filtering
 - Add items to the shopping cart
-- Secure checkout process with payment integration using Adyen
+- Secure checkout process with payment integration using Stripe
-- User profile management
 - Admin page for managing products, categories, and orders

 ## Technologies Used